 Our adept team provides Toyota FJ Cruiser upgrades and engine swaps.
 Bring in your FJ60 for a high end restoration or V8 engine swap.
 Call us today.

-What Makes the FJ60 and all land cruisers so desirable is the fact that they are a unique, long lasting vehicle that retain their value over the years instead of depreciate.
+What makes the FJ60 and all Toyota Land Cruisers so desirable is the fact that they are a unique, long lasting vehicle that retain their value over the years instead of depreciate.
 They are also normally sold only in other countries outside of the USA.

 Model Years We Work On For The FJ60